ryran/xsos/README.md

 There is tons and tons of useful amazing instructive data available to normal users (not to mention root) on a Linux system, but by design, this information is spread out across myriad files and some of it practically requires specialized commands to parse through.

-`xsos` makes it easy, parsing and calculating and formatting data from dozens of files to give you a detailed overview about a system.
+`xsos` attempts to make it easy, parsing and calculating and formatting data from dozens of files to give you a detailed overview about a system.
+Note: We're adding more features to it all the time -- see [the tracker](/ryran/xsos/issues) to have a look at some of the things that are already in line to be worked on.

 INSTALLATION